-Stage Personnel involved Types of Issues Interventions / Sanctions Stage 1 - Student in breach class rules Stage 2 - Continue to breach class rules Stage 3 - student continues to be disruptive in class/ more serious breach of the Code of Behaviour Classroom teacher Lack of / No Homework Missing equipment Late to class Incorrect uniform Not completing /engaging in assigned work /activity Off task Distracting/disrupting others Leaving seat/sitting in unassigned seat Eating / chewing gum Device use Stage 1: Teacher gives verbal warning and supports the student encouraging them to return to task as directed.
+Stage Personnel involved Types of Issues Interventions / Sanctions 1-3 Classroom Regularly missing Stage 1: Stage 1 - Student in breach class rules Stage 2 - Continu e to breach class rules Stage 3 - student continue teacher equipment impacting on Teaching and Learning • Unexplained lateness to class interrupting Teaching and Learning • Not completing /engaging in assigned work /activity • Off task distracting/disrupting others • Leaving seat without permission /sitting in unassigned seat impacting on teaching and learning • Device not being used as instructed by teacher Teacher gives verbal warning and supports the student encouraging them to return to task as directed.
 Stage 2: 2nd Verbal warning.
 Penalty sheets.
 Record incident on school management system.
 Removal of class privileges.
 A note may be sent on the school app advising parent/guardian check student behaviour on VSware.
 Moving students seating position.
-Restorative conversation with the student at end of class.
-Stage 3: Record incident on VSware.
-Penalty exercises assigned.
-Teacher led lunchtime detention (students will receive 24 hours' notice of detention and will only take place where there are two or more students involved).
+Restorative conversation with the student at end of class. s to be disruptiv Stage 3: e in class/ Record incident on VSware.Penalty exercises assigned. more serious breach of the Code of Behavio ur Teacher led lunchtime detention (students will receive 24 hours' notice of detention and will only take place where there are two or more students involved).